-The tournament was to be a rapid times of 15 minutes per side and six rounds.
+The tournament was to be a rapid time of 15 minutes per side and six rounds.
 I intended to monitor the top board.
 After a few rounds, it was clear to me that Kojo Hasford would be the man to beat.
-His play appeared to be in good form seeing how he had dismantled his first three opponent so effortlessly.
+His play appeared to be in good form seeing how he had dismantled his first three opponents so effortlessly.
 However Edward Thompson and Kwadwo Bonsu were also battling for honors.
-Unfortunately Thompson was upset by Richard Gabah in a very entertaining slugfest.
-That left Hasford and Bonsu set for a last round battle with 4.5/5.
+Unfortunately, Thompson was upset by Richard Gabah in a very entertaining slugfest.
+That left Hasford and Bonsu set for a last-round battle with 4.5/5.

 Now for the finale’!
 Out of a Queen’s Gambit Declined, Bonsu-Hasford built up slowly in a positional struggle with intricate piece play.
 Bonsu went on a tour with his king’s knight… f3-e5-d3-e5-f3-d2-b3-a1-c2-b4-a6-c5-e4.
 While the major pieces were still on the boards, so were the pawns.
 This made it difficult for either side to gain momentum.
 So, Hasford decided to make a move.
 The gallivanting knight I mentioned?
 Watch the game!

 Finale’… Kwadwo vs. Kojo, 1/2-1/2.